zdevaty/go-eliona-api-client/docs/AlarmsApi.md

 )

 func main() {
-    projectId := "projectId_example" // string | Filters for a specific project (optional)
+    projectId := "projectId_example" // string | Filter for a specific project (optional)
-    expansions := []string{"Inner_example"} // []string | List of referenced data to load.
+    expansions := []string{"Inner_example"} // []string | List of referenced data to load, insert or update.
 Each entry defines the full qualified name of the field to be expanded as follows 'ObjectName.fieldName'. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)